 “If pupils cannot read, they will not be able to access the curriculum, and will be disadvantaged for life”

-As a core curriculum subject, English is a priority in our schools.
-This encourages pupils to become resilient readers and confident communicators and reading is prioritised to enable all children to access the curriculum.
+As a core curriculum subject, English is a priority at Outwood Primary Academy Kirkhamgate.
+We encourage children to become resilient readers and confident communicators and reading is prioritised to enable all children to access the curriculum.

 To do this, we follow the Read Write Inc. programme; this sets out a sequence of lessons that teaches children to read accurately and fluently with good comprehension.
 They also learn to form each letter, spell correctly and compose their ideas step-by-step.

 Your child will: